An extended analysis for a generalized Chaplygin gas model: Introduction

 On the other hand, CG and GCG models play an important role for the description of inflation \cite{jd1,jd2,anin1,anin2}.
-During the inflationary period it is assumed that the Universe is dominated by a scalar field known as inflaton.
+During the inflationary period, the Universe is presumed to be dominated by a scalar field known as inflaton.
 In the slow-roll regime of the scalar field dynamics inflation occurs.
-It was found that various GCG models can be described by the scalar field dynamics with a slow-roll regime.
+It has been found that various GCG models can be described by the scalar field dynamics with a slow-roll regime.
 Motivated by these facts, in the present work, we determine the scalar field equivalence for this model while we determine the slow-roll parameters and the spectral indices provided by the NGCG model.
-We then studied the behavior of this model at the perturbation level as well.
+We also study the behavior of this model at the perturbation level as well.
 More specifically, we study the growth rate of matter perturbations in terms of evolution of the linear matter density contrast and explain how the growth rate data can be used to obtain predictions on the theoretical model under consideration.
 We also compare our results with the predictions of the standard $\Lambda$CDM and GCG models.
 Furthermore, we also study the viability of the generalized second law of thermodynamics in the NGCG model by assuming that the dynamical apparent horizon is endowed with Hawking temperature and Bekenstein entropy.\\

 The rest of this paper is organized as follows.
 In the next section, the NGCG model as the unification of DE and DM is introduced briefly.
-In section \ref{sec-sfndinf}, we investigate the NGCG as candidate for the description of inflation.
-In section \ref{sec-growth}, we study the influence of this model on the structure formation.
-Moreover, in section \ref{gsl}, we study the generalized second law of thermodynamics in the NGCG model at the dynamical apparent horizon with a view to garner support for the thermodynamic viability of the NGCG model.
-Finally, some conclusions are provided in section \ref{conclusion}.\\ Throughout the paper, we use natural units such that $c=G=\hbar=1$.
+In section \ref{sec-sfndinf}, we investigate the NGCG as a candidate for the description of inflation.
+We study the influence of this model on the structure formation in section \ref{sec-growth}.
+In section \ref{gsl}, we study the generalized second law of thermodynamics in the NGCG model at the dynamical apparent horizon with a view to garner support for the thermodynamic viability of the NGCG model.
+Finally, we present our conclusions in section \ref{conclusion}.\\ Throughout the paper, we use natural units such that $c=G=\hbar=1$.